DevCycleHQ/java-server-sdk/README.md

 ## Installation

 ### Gradle
-Alternatively you can use the SDK in your Gradle project by adding the following to *build.gradle*:
+You can use the SDK in your Gradle project by adding the following to *build.gradle*:

 ```yaml
 implementation("com.devcycle:java-server-sdk:2.0.1")